Trump is inserting himself into the messy race to become the next House speaker. Will it matter?

-WASHINGTON (AP) — Donald Trump is again testing the power of his endorsement.
+WASHINGTON — Donald Trump is again testing the power of his endorsement.

 “I think he does well.
 I hope he does well,” Trump, the front-runner for the 2024 GOP nomination, said of Jordan in a Friday interview with Real America’s Voice.
 “He’s got competition, as you understand.
 And they’re friendly with me, too.
 Very nice people and good people.
 We’ll see what happens.”